viamrobotics/docs/docs/services/data/_index.md

 In order to query data, you must have first [captured data](/services/data/configure-data-capture/) and [synced data](/services/data/configure-cloud-sync/) to the cloud.
 You must also configure a new database connection to the Viam organization's MongoDB Atlas Data Federation instance using the Viam CLI.

-To configure data query, see [configure data query](/services/data/configure-data-query/).
+To configure data query, see [Configure data query](/services/data/configure-data-query/).

 ## API